 Not all over-the-counter, prescription, and alternative medications have been tested for their effects on fetal development.
 For ethical reasons, most drug makers avoid testing women of childbearing age, who may be pregnant, when determining the effects of their products.
 Therefore, it is important to exercise extreme caution when using any form of medication during pregnancy.
 Before starting, stopping, or changing medications, it is always wise to speak with a qualified health care provider to weigh the risks and benefits of your particular treatment.

 Has your prescription drug use resulted in birth defects?

 If you took a teratogenic medication during pregnancy, which caused birth defects in your child, you may be eligible to seek compensation for your past and future medical bills, expenses, pain and suffering, and more.
-Please contact the experienced attorneys at Oshman & Mirisola today for a FREE consultation of your case.
+Please contact the experienced attorneys at The Oshman Firm today for a FREE consultation of your case.
 We are prepared to protect the best interests of you and your family.